kebaldwi/DNAC-TEMPLATES/DayN.md

 ### Composite Templates

-The use of composite templates allows you to reuse templates and code that you have previously used on other deployments without duplicating it on DNA Center.
+The use of composite templates allows you to reuse templates and code that you have previously used on other deployments without duplicating it on Cisco Catalyst Center.
 This allows you to manage those smaller templates or modules allowing for easier management moving forward.

 Composite templates may be created in a similar method to regular templates but a project must be specified for the Day N flow.
 Once the Composite template is built, saved and committed templates within the project may be dragged into the flow and moved up or down to adjust the order they are deployed.